stevenantya/tp/docs/UserGuide.md

 - To cancel the current operation, simply type `c/` followed by the Enter key.
 SecureNUS will immediately terminate the current operation and return the user to the main command prompt.

+- Can also use `Ctrl-C` in the terminal to cancel the current operation but note that the functionality of `Ctrl-C` may vary with different terminals and operating systems.

 - Note that cancelling an operation may result in data loss or other unintended consequences, depending on the specific operation being performed.
 It is recommended that users use the `c/` command only when absolutely necessary and that they save their data frequently to avoid losing any unsaved changes.